COSC-310-Group-4/Group-4-Project-Assignment-3/README.md

 ## Setup

-1. In order to use this code to its full extent, ensure you have the required libraries installed, you can do this through pip by running
+1. In order to use this code to its full extent, ensure you have the required libraries installed, you can do this through pip and python by running

 > $ pip install IMDBPy
 > $ pip install spacy
+> $ pip install spacy-lookups-data
+> $ python -m spacy download en_core_web_sm
 > $ pip install nltk

 2. In order to run the bot, use the following command from within the project main directory.